LED (PWM) Exercise

 - 220 Ohm resistor

-- Use a male-to-male jumper wire to connect Pin 9 on the Arduino to a chosen column on the breadboard.
+- Connect digital pin 9 on the Arduino to a chosen column on the breadboard using a jumper wire.

-In this part of the exercise, you will develop a Simulink model to control the Arduino PWM output, i.e., to vary the brightness of the LED.
-A sine wave signal will be used to vary the PWM values between zero (off) and 255 (fully on), smoothly adjusting the LED brightness across its full range.
+In this part of the exercise, you will develop a Simulink model to control the Arduino PWM output and vary the LED brightness.
+A sine wave signal is used to smoothly vary the PWM duty cycle between 0 (OFF) and 255 (fully ON).

-- Use a Sine Wave block (from Sources) as the input and connect it to an Abs (absolute value) block (from Math Operations), as shown in (2).
+Simulink Model Construction Steps- Add a Sine Wave block (from Sources) and connect it to an Abs (absolute value) block (from Math Operations).

-- Add a PWM block (from Common in the Simulink Support Package for Arduino Hardware) and connect three Scopes (from Sinks).
+- Add a PWM block (from Common in the Simulink Support Package for Arduino Hardware) and connect three Scope blocks (from Sinks) to observe relevant signals.

 Key Properties to Modify